Manchester’s first Buddhist centre

 Founded in Chorlton, Manchester in 1975, Kagyu Ling was the first Buddhist centre in Manchester and one of the first Kagyu centres in the UK.

-Established by Lama Jampa Thaye, with the encouragement and support of his main teacher Karma Thinley Rinpoche, Kagyu Ling has, for forty years, provided the space for people to learn, study and practise Buddhism.
+Established by Lama Jampa Thaye, with the encouragement and support of his main teacher Karma Thinley Rinpoche, Kagyu Ling has, for more than 40 years, provided the space for people to learn, study and practise Buddhism.